Publications

 Read More

-Dr. Magdalena Götz, Dr. Giacomo Masserdotti
+Dr. Magdalena Götz and Dr. Giacomo Masserdotti

 Direct Neuronal Reprogramming of NDUFS4 patient cells identifies the unfolded protein response as a novel general reprogramming hurdle